 9. List all Installed Programs

-Another cool trick on the Command Prompt involves listing out all of the programs that are installed on your PC.
+Another cool trick on the Command Prompt involves listing out all of the Windows 10 apps and programs that are installed on your PC.
 This is particularly helpful if you need to uninstall a program using the Command Prompt.
 To list out all the installed programs, simply follow the steps outlined below:

 - Launch Command Prompt, and type “wmic product get name“.